 It could be directly, through a search engine, social media site, etc. It also measures how successful a particular ad campaign might have been in attracting users and generating leads.

-10. What do you mean by behaviour in Google Analytics?
+Q10.
+What do you mean by behavior in Google Analytics?

 This is very important as it can help you understand what kind of content a user is engaging in and make improvisations accordingly.

-An exit page is the last page a viewer viewed and left the website from that particular page.
+Ans.
+An exit page is the last page a viewer viewed and left the website in that particular page.
 The exit rate indicates the number of times the user left the site from a particular page.

 Exit rate is calculated as the total number of exits divided by page views and is represented as a percentage.
 Normally your thank-you pages and your blogs will have a higher exit rate.